Russell Westbrook drags the Wizards back into it, but the Mavericks make the big shot late

 But down the stretch, defense was an issue for Washington as the teams traded leads and the Wizards seemed unable to come up with a stop.

 Defense was the issue early on as well.
-Doncic, despite heavy-looking tape on his left elbow, which he cradled more than once after a hard fall at the start of the game, made himself the main character in a dominant first quarter by the Mavericks.
-The 22-year-old had 13 points and made 5 of 7 shots from the field to push Dallas to a 14-point lead that grew to 18 in the second as the Wizards continued to bite on every head fake and leave the Mavericks wide open from the three-point line.
-Dallas made them pay with 12 three-pointers in the first half.
+Doncic, despite heavy-looking tape on his left elbow, which he cradled more than once after a hard fall early in the game, made himself the main character in a dominant first quarter before Westbrook countered with 18 points in the second to get the Wizards within five at halftime.

-But Westbrook made it his mission to keep Washington afloat.
-Down 15 with 3:12 left in the half, the Wizards started scoring in bunches.
-It began with a Westbrook free throw that spurred a 16-5 run to the end of the quarter, during which Beal and Westbrook scored six points apiece and Neto added two jumpers.
+“I was just picking my spots — that’s about it,” Westbrook said during a short news conference after his big night.
+“Taking my time, attacking and trying to attack downhill.”

-The burst from the starting guards capped an 18-point second quarter for Westbrook, who was active all over the court, made 7 of 9 shots from the field, grabbed four rebounds and dished four assists.
+The point guard was just as direct when asked about his main takeaway from the close loss: “Just move to the next one.”

 More from The Post: